 If it transpires that there are major problems, several in-depth mediation sessions may be needed to find a solution for the people concerned.
 Two mediators (we always work in pairs) help them look for common interests.
 This process may result in the participants deciding to stay together but it may also result in a decision to go their separate ways.
 Separating can also be a harmonious process.
 The best outcome is when the participants obtain a picture of each other’s interests and wish one another all the best, whether in a joint or separate future.

-The unique aspect of our approach is that we are mediators from different backgrounds (the legal profession, organisational psychology and journalism).
-That means that we can guide the conversations from multiple perspectives.
+The unique aspect of our approach is that we are mediators from different backgrounds (the legal profession, organisational psychology etc.).
+That means we can guide the conversations from multiple perspectives.
+We have started with Pre Mediation as of 2012 and have been spoken to hundreds of start-ups.

 We work in various fields: